ihc4bc/ihc4bc.github.io/index.md

 So if you failed to download the images due to the uploader's download quota being exceeded, you can create a pcloud free account with a basic download quota.
 If that basic quota didn't suffice, you can buy a paid pcloud account.

-Alternatively, you can download the compressed version of the images from Kaggle, which are rougly 50 Gb.
+Alternatively, you can download the compressed version of the images from Kaggle, which are rougly 50Gb in total.

 https://www.kaggle.com/datasets/akbarnejad1991/ihc4bc-compressed